gobitfly/coda-explorer/README.md

 - Setup a PostgreSQL DB and import the `schema.sql` file from the root of this repository
 - Install go version 1.13 or higher
 - Clone the repository and run `make all` to build the indexer and front-end binaries
-- Start the explorer binary and pass the path to the config file as argument
+- Start the indexer and frontend binaries

+For a complete example please have a look at the included `docker-compose.yml` file